Prathamesh72003/NewsPilot/README.md

 ## Features
 * Fetches news from NewsAPI for financial, sports, and entertainment categories.
-* Allows users to manually enter parameters such as country, category, and from date.
+* Allows users customize the category of news by manually entering parameters such as country, category, and from date.
 * Displays news articles in a clean and easy-to-read format.
 * Users can navigate to supporting news article on internet by clicking news titles in app.